Taggart’s Time: Florida State coach tackles dream job

 That all sounds good, but Taggart knows he has to deliver.

-Taggart’s Gulf Coast Offense, which he describes as “lethal simplicity” because it is up tempo and doesn’t require a lot of reads, is averaging 37.8 points per game during that span.
+Taggart’s Gulf Coast Offense, which he describes as “lethal simplicity” because it is uptempo and doesn’t require a lot of reads, is averaging 37.8 points per game from 2015-17.
 Only Mike Gundy (Oklahoma State), Kliff Kingsbury (Texas Tech) and Urban Meyer (Ohio State) have averaged more.

-Taggart inherited a divided program that had failed to live up to expectations the last two seasons.
+Taggart inherited a divided program that has failed to live up to expectations the last two seasons.

 Since winning 33 of 34 games between 2013 and ‘15, including a national championship, the Seminoles are 21-12, including 10-10 in the Atlantic Coast Conference.
 After being ranked third in last season’s preseason poll, they lost quarterback Deondre Francois to a season-ending knee injury and were 3-6 at one point before winning their final four games to avoid their first losing season since 1976.